 Featuring cameos from Jake & Hannah Graff, Spectra staff, social group participants and peer mentors, the film is a compelling and powerful telling of a journey experienced by many and supported by few.
 Something Spectra has been able to change, thanks in part to the City Bridge Trust.

-The film will be officially launched on September 19, 2019, at the Electric Cinema, Portobello Road, Notting Hill, with a Q&A session including Alex, James Webber the Director and Spectra CEO Karen Skipper.
+The film was pre-launched with a private viewing, last month at the Electric Cinema, Portobello Road, Notting Hill, with a Q&A session including Alex, James Webber the Director and Spectra CEO Karen Skipper.